If you’re wondering whether a first look is right for you, STOP HERE.

 A first look is a private moment couples choose to spend together prior to the wedding ceremony.
 The majority of the couples we photograph opt to have a first look.

 While Rob & I consider ourselves people who value tradition, there are definitely a few good reasons to consider a first look.
-Here are three reasons to consider a first look:
+Here are a few reasons to consider a first look:

 1. This May Be Your Only Alone Time

 Once the ceremony begins, the day takes off quickly.
 A first look gives you the opportunity to have some intimate time on your wedding day with one another.
 Most brides don’t realize that when you come down the aisle and take his breath away with your gorgeousness, he can’t even tell you how amazing you look.

 He can’t touch you, embrace you, or even SPEAK to you more than a quick whisper.
 You have to wait until 30 minutes later when the ceremony is over for him to truly react and tell you how amazing you look.
 And after 30 minutes of the ceremony, the reaction isn’t the same as the initial first glance.

 A first look is an opportunity to enjoy some quiet time alone, enjoy each other’s company, and reflect on all this day means before your wedding day really takes off.
 When you wait to see each other for the first time until coming down the aisle, you don’t have those precious moments to talk together and let it all sink in – this is your wedding day!!

 2. A First Look Gives You Time To Communicate

 In addition to the huge benefit of getting to have some quiet time alone, I have had couples who needed to handle situations that came up – even tweaking the location of the wedding (indoor vs outdoor pending weather).
 It was so much easier for them to be able to see each other and talk about it face to face instead of over the phone.